python/mypy/docs/source/command_line.rst

     Causes mypy to generate a Cobertura XML type checking coverage report.

-    You must install the `lxml`_ library to generate this report.
+    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

 .. option:: --html-report / --xslt-html-report DIR

     Causes mypy to generate an HTML type checking coverage report.

-    You must install the `lxml`_ library to generate this report.
+    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

 .. option:: --linecount-report DIR